-We are pleased to advise you (the "Participant") that Analog Devices, Inc., a Massachusetts corporation (the "Company"), has granted to the Participant that number of Restricted Stock Units ("RSUs") set forth below, subject to the terms and conditions of the Analog Devices, Inc. Amended and Restated 2006 Stock Incentive Plan (the "Plan") and this Global Restricted Stock Unit Agreement, including Appendix A, which includes any applicable country-specific provisions (this agreement, together with Appendix A, the "Agreement").
+We are pleased to advise you (the "Participant") that Analog Devices, Inc., a Massachusetts corporation (the "Company"), has granted to the Participant that number of Restricted Stock Units ("RSUs") set forth below, subject to the terms and conditions of the Analog Devices, Inc. Amended and Restated 2006 Stock Incentive Plan (the "Plan") and this Global Restricted Stock Unit Agreement, including Appendix A, which includes any applicable country-specific provisions.
+This Global Restricted Stock Unit Agreement, together with Appendix A, is referred to as the "Agreement".
 The grant of RSUs reflects the Company's confidence in the Participant's commitment and contributions to the success and continued growth of the Company.
 All terms not defined in this Agreement shall have the meaning set forth in the Plan.

-1. Grant of Restricted Stock Unit.
+Grant of Restricted Stock Unit.